ycpcs/cs201-spring2021/labs/lab05.md

 -   A **Circle** class has been provided that defines a circle using its *center* coordinates and *radius*.
 Since this class has *no setters* it is *immutable*, i.e. once the object is created, it's fields cannot be changed. **DO NOT MODIFY THIS CLASS.**

--   Consider what information the model class should contain as there are *two* circles that the application is using - the last one placed and the new one being moved.
-You can use a **Circle** object for the placed circle, but consider using separate fields for the outline since it will be constantly updated.
+-   Consider what information the model class should contain.
+You can use a **Circle** object for the placed circle.

+-   The **CirclesPanel** class should contain a field for the model as well as fields for the outlined circle's center and radius.
+The initial radius can be set to **START_R**.

 -   Use the **handleMouseMove** controller method for when the mouse is being moved.
-This method should update the outline center model fields with the current mouse position coordinates.
+This method should update the outline center fields with the current mouse position coordinates.
 You can get the coordinates of the mouse pointer using the **e** parameter as follows:

     int x = e.getX();
     int y = e.getY();

 -   Use the **handleMouseClick** controller method for when a mouse button is clicked.
-This method should make a new circle (consider the **copyCircle** model method) when the left button is clicked as well as increment the counter.
-When the right button is clicked it should update the radius of the outline.
+This method should make a new circle (consider the **addCircle** model method) when the left button is clicked as well as increment the counter and reset the outline radius.
+When the right button is clicked it should increment the radius of the outline by **START_R**.
 You can check to see which mouse button was clicked as follows:

     if (e.getButton() == MouseEvent.BUTTON1) {
         // left button